Minimum Wage Essay

 Conclusion

 Despite many efforts to the contrary, there are still many opportunities for those who are willing to work extra hard to get more skills that qualify them for higher wages.
-The issues of the minimum wage should not be the end game, but instead, it should be treated as the beginning of a career path for those focusing on improving circumstances.
-Unfortunately, the current state has a huge number of people feeling comfortable with the welfare check, but have the full capability of working.
+The issue of the minimum wage should not be the end game, but instead, it should be treated as the beginning of a career path for those focusing on improving circumstances.
+Unfortunately, the current state has many people feeling comfortable with the welfare check, but have the full capability of working.

 Work Cited